yudhisteer/Face-Recognition-with-Masks/README.md

  ### 3.7 Second Training(Mask Dataset with Data Augmentation)

- ### 3.8 Evaluation
-What we have been doing till now is train our images on the CASIA dataset with masks and without masks and then test it onto our without mask Lfw dataset.
-The accuracy we gotbefore was for face recognition **without** masks.
+What we have been doing till now is train our images on the ```CASIA``` dataset with masks and without masks and then test it onto our **without** mask ```Lfw``` dataset.
+The accuracy we got before was for face recognition **without** masks.
 We need to propose another method for evaluation of faces with masks.
 Out steps are as follows:

 1. Use a new dataset which has never used in our FaceNet training.
 2. Select 1000 different class images(1000 persons) - they are regarded as our face database(reference data: ref_data): No Mask Folder